 When walking on the streets look at your sides and back, pay attention who is around you.
 I’m not seeing to raise doubts about every single being that comes close to you.
 But pay attention and watch out.
 If something doesn’t seem right, or if you start questioning someone action, try to get inside the next shop you see and wait for this person to pass or stop in the street, pretend you are just taking a break and wait for the person to pass by.

-All these tips are not made to discourage you from going to Rio de Janeiro.
+All these tips are not made to discourage you from visiting Rio de Janeiro.
 It is one of the most important cities in Latin America and one of the most famous cities in the world.
 What you gonna see here, you will not see anywhere else in the world.

-These tips, is to make people aware that unfortunately reality hits hard.
-It is a beautiful place but should be taken with cautions.
-Unfortunately Brazil is still a Third World Country and reading these you get an idea of why we have this title.
-I know how things are in Europe for example, how safe people few and how confident they walk on the street playing with their valuable belonging, so it is my duty to let people aware and remember that Latin America is not Europe.
+These tips are to make people aware that unfortunately, reality hits hard.
+It is a beautiful place but should be visited with cautions.
+I know how things are in Europe for example, how safe people feel and how confident they walk on the street playing with their valuable belonging, so it is my duty to let people aware and remember that Latin America is not Europe.

 Also, it is important to note that most of these tips don’t apply to Rio de Janeiro only, but also to São Paulo, Bahia and most parts of Brazil as well as many Latin America countries from Argentine to Mexico.